 The OECD Environmental Outlook to 2050: The Consequences of Inaction documents some of the consequences of having too much, too little, or too polluted water.
 Subsequent work has focused on managing water scarcity, water quality, and water-related disasters.
 It has identified governance and finance as essential enabling conditions.
 Some of the work focuses on water for agriculture or cities.
-Ministers from OECD’s 34 member countries welcomed, on 4 June 2015, the new OECD Principles on Water Governance, which set standards for more effective, efficient and inclusive design and implementation of water policies, and encouraged governments to put them into action.

 The OECD is endeavouring to capture policy recommendations that derive from its past and recent work on water in a single, consistent and action-oriented policy paper.
 This endeavour is expected to come to fruition at the end of 2016.